Skip to main content

 If you’re driving to the Municipality of Chester, rest assured you’ll be wowed by the wonderful scenery.
 For speed - Highway 103 will get you where you need to go, linking Halifax to Yarmouth.
 For the full South Shore experience however, we highly recommend taking the Lighthouse Route complete with sandy beaches, really tasty restaurants, sweet shops, and enough photo ops to blow up your Instagram.

-For an on line road map of Nova Scotia click here.
+For an online road map of Nova Scotia click here.

 Map highlighting Maine, New Brunswick, PEI, and Nova Scotia showing ferry routes between them